 - Contact your course provider if you are unable to make a class or have decided to withdraw from your course

-- Let your course provider know if you see something that may be a risk or cause harm to you or someone else
+- Let your course provider know if you have any concerns for your safety or the safety of others, or if you see something that may be a risk or cause harm to you or someone else

 - Work towards achieving your learning goals, and ask your tutor for support if you need it

 - Complete all work to the best of your ability, and within deadlines set by your tutor

 - Attend your exam, and abide by the examination rules